Main content of the website

 • Voting rights in local elections are based on residency or property ownership [www2.gov.bc.ca]

-The Village of Kaslo uses the Provincial List of Electors for resident voters.
+The Village of Kaslo uses the Provincial Voters List for resident electors.

-You can confirm your registration with Elections BC:
+You can confirm or update your registration with Elections BC:

-• Two pieces of identification (one must include your signature)
+• Two pieces of identification that show your name and residential address

 Resources